dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-30-38.png)

 Great, now let's move on to see how we can use this leak to chain it against another vulnerability since by itself will not help us to exploit the binary.
-For that we can follow along the same mentioned function missile_launcher() it worth notice that the buf variable in this representation is a char type buffer of 32 bytes (char buf[32]) but it's used to read the confirmation y/n answer with a read function that allows to write 0x84, so we have a 0x64 BOF in this function, as shown below
+For that we can follow along the same mentioned function missile_launcher() it worth notice that the *buf* variable in this representation is a *char* data type buffer of 32 bytes (char buf[32]) but it's used to read the confirmation y/n answer with a read function that allows to write 0x84, so we have a 0x64 BOF in this function, as shown below

 ```c
   printf("\n[*] New coordinates: x = [0x53e5854620fb399f], y = %s\n[*] Verify new coordinates? (y/n): ", buf);